-The Health, Exercise Science and Sport Management Department (HESM) at Parkside offers a curriculum that provides exercise science majors the possibility of obtaining an education in lifetime wellness and activities.
+The Department of Health, Kinesiology, and Sport Management (HKSM) at Parkside offers a curriculum that provides majors the possibility of obtaining an education in lifetime wellness and activities.
 Kinesiology and sport performance certificates are designed to supplement an existing major with career-specific course work and enhance employment opportunities.

-Graduates find employment within the sport or fitness fields with numerous types of organizations including amateur and professional sport organizations, educational institutions, health and fitness centers, private and municipal recreation programs, or the sporting-goods industry.
+Graduates find employment within the field with numerous types of organizations including amateur and professional sport organizations, educational institutions, health and fitness centers, private and municipal recreation programs, or the sporting-goods industry.

 Dr. Palao has published more than 200 peer-reviewed articles, several text manuals, and scientific monographs, and he has directed more than 20 dissertations and master’s theses.
 In 2006, he was named a Distinguished Visiting Scholar at the University of Northern Iowa, and in 2010, he was granted the Best Research Study distinction by the XXIX Sports Awards of the Region of Murcia (Spain).
 The Spanish Ministry of Science and Innovation has twice recognized his research done in six-year periods (2002-2007 and 2008-2013).
 He is a Certified Strength and Conditioning Specialist by the National Strength and Conditioning Association and has Level 4 Accreditation for Performance Analysts by the International Society of Performance Analysis of Sport.